thinknovelty/Sidenotes/README.md

 4. To test the server, open your broswer and do the test call which is build into the rest server. localhost/test

-	-the server should respond back with your ip and a chessy message.
+	the server should respond back with your ip and a chessy message.

 Basic Files:
 ---------